oVirt/ovirt-site/source/uncategorized/storage-domain-versions.html.md

 *   Support unicode in the domain and pool description [5]
 *   New mailbox format (in progress)

+### Required Actions On Upgrade

+*   Initialize the resources for all the volumes in the domain
+*   Set all the LVs to RW

 ### Upgrade

 At the moment it is planned to support an automatic upgrade to version 3 from the previous versions.